 Healthy Bowel Habits

 Though your bowels help rid your body of waste, there’s so much more to them than that.
 They are an important part of your immune system, and they help your body regulate fluids and produce vitamins.
 Your colon, in particular, houses trillions of bacteria that affect metabolism and digestion.
-So keeping quiet about any bowel trouble you experience may have more repercussions than you ever expected.
-It can not only prevent you from enjoying life to the fullest, but even put you at risk for further complications or disease, like colorectal cancer.
+Discuss any bowel trouble you experience with a physician, as unchecked issues may put you at risk for further complications, or disease, like colorectal cancer.

 What's a Normal Bowel Movement?